-This delicious dessert is a homemade graham cracker crust loaded with a creamy cream cheese filling and topped with a thick layer of juicy cherries.
+Ice Box Cherry Cream Cheese Pie is a graham cracker crust loaded with a cream cheese filling and topped with plump cherries (pie filling).
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

 Place about 14 whole graham crackers inside a plastic bag.
 Seal shut.
 Tap crackers with a rolling pin or the bottom of a glass… until coarsely crumbled (for texture and crunch).
 Crush enough graham crackers to make 2-3/4 cups crumbs.